-- presents the offsets legislative framework applicable to the project - refines and confirms the residual impacts of the project which will require offsets - provides specific solutions for acquitting the project's offset requirements through a combination of direct offsets, indirect offsets (or compensatory measures) and offset payments (as applicable) - identifies the preferred offset package for acquitting the project's offset requirements - outlines the approach for implementation and delivery of the offset package.
+- refined and confirmed the residual impacts of the project that will require offsets - provided specific solutions for acquitting the project's offset requirements through a combination of direct offsets, indirect offsets (or compensatory measures) and offset payments (as applicable) - identified the preferred offset package for acquitting the project's offset requirements

-In August 2013 Adani submitted the SEIS for the project, including a comprehensive offset package, to the Queensland and Australian Governments.
-Following its review the Queensland Government requested Adani revise project impact calculations due to the uncertainty of how subsidence associated with underground mining activities will impact state significant biodiversity values (SSBV).
+Following a review of the SEIS, the Queensland Government requested Adani to revise project impact calculations due to the uncertainty of how subsidence associated with underground mining activities will impact state significant biodiversity values (SSBV).
 In addition, the Queensland Government advised Adani that vegetation identified as remnant, as defined by the Vegetation Management Act 1999 (Qld), is acceptable to acquit project offset requirements for SSBV.
-The Australian Government has also requested that Adani provide additional information about the potential to deliver offsets for impacts on matters of national environmental significance, including providing greater certainty that commensurate offsets are available and can be delivered, particularly for the black throated finch (Poephila cincta cincta).
+The Australian Government has also requested that Adani provide additional information about the potential to deliver offsets for impacts on matters of national environmental significance (MNES), including providing greater certainty that commensurate offsets are available and can be delivered, particularly for the black-throated finch (Poephila cincta cincta).

-Based on data provided by GHD Pty Ltd, Ecofund identified 51 environmental values that will be affected by the project's residual impacts, including 27 threatened fauna species, one threatened flora species, one threatened ecological community, listed regional ecosystems as well as habitat connectivity, watercourses and wetlands.
+This Environmental Offset Package for the Carmichael Coal Mine and Rail Project (the offset package) addresses the Australian Government and the Queensland Government advice and request for information.
+Based on data provided by GHD Pty Ltd (GHD), Ecofund identified 48 environmental values that will be affected by the project's residual impacts, including 27 threatened fauna species, one threatened flora species, one threatened ecological community, listed regional ecosystems as well as habitat connectivity, watercourses and wetlands.
+Three environmental values listed as MNES are expected to be significantly2 affected by residual project impacts (i.e. Brigalow TEC, black-throated finch and waxy cabbage palm).

 The preferred offset package was identified through a process that included a strategic desktop assessment, spatial analysis and consultation with Adani.
-The preferred offset package consists of five properties that together are expected to acquit the offset requirements for 50 of the 51 environmental values impacted by residual project impacts.
-While Adani's preference is to offset impacts using direct offsets, one value may not be offset through direct offsets - wetland protection areas.
-The lack of suitable direct offsets for wetland protection areas is likely a result of limitations of the desktop analysis.
+The preferred offset package consists of five properties that together are expected to acquit the offset requirements for 47 of the 48 environmental values impacted by residual project impacts.
+While Adani's preference is to offset impacts using direct offsets, one value may not be offset through direct offsets - wetland protection areas (WPA).
+The lack of suitable direct offsets for WPA is likely a result of limitations of the desktop analysis.
+Adani will conduct detailed surveys of the proposed offset properties to ascertain if suitable offset areas for WPA exist.

-As part of the implementation of the package, Adani will conduct landholder engagement and ecological surveys to confirm the suitability of the preferred offset package.
-In addition, Adani will conduct detailed surveys of proposed offset options to ascertain if suitable offset areas for wetland protection areas exist.
-Following this Adani will refine and confirm the offset package.
-This may include acquitting its obligation through offset payments and/or indirect offsets, which are likely to be in the form of contribution to species-specific management plans and targeted recovery actions.
-Adani proposes to acquit all offset requirements related to on-site vegetation clearing, off-site vegetation clearing and high impact subsidence.
-In order to identify areas of high impact subsidence, Adani has undertaken a comprehensive assessment which involved modelling the cumulative impacts of a combination of subsidence, cracking and ponding.
+As part of the implementation of the offset package, Adani will conduct landholder engagement and ecological surveys to confirm the suitability of the preferred offset package.
+Subsequently, Adani will refine the offset package to reflect landholder participation and the results of the ecological surveys.
+Should the preferred offset package no longer acquit Adani's offset requirements, the refined offset package will further evalute offset payments and/or indirect offsets.
+Offset payments and indirect offsets are likely to contribute to species-specific management plans and targeted recovery actions.

+Adani proposes to offset MNES significantly affected by residual project actions as well as SSBV that will be adversely impacted by on-site vegetation clearing, off-site vegetation clearing and high impact subsidence.
+In order to identify areas of high impact subsidence, Adani has undertaken a comprehensive assessment that involved modelling the cumulative impacts of a combination of subsidence, cracking and ponding.

-Once the Australian and Queensland Governments endorse the package, it will be implemented in a staged approach to correspond with the sequential development of coal extraction over the production life of the mine.
+Once the Australian and Queensland Governments endorse this offset package, it will be implemented in a staged approach to correspond with the sequential development of coal extraction over the production life of the mine.